Colonel-Meowzer/NodeJS-Microservice/README.md

 Test git push :)

-#Hypo (Server client)
+#NodeJS Client
 ## Introduction
-This client is contains server side code for the Hypo service.
-This is designed to be a fully functional RESTful API that provides microservices to the Hypo User client.
+This client is contains server side code.
+This is designed to be a fully functional RESTful API that provides microservices.

 ## Installation Instructions